spoo-bar/cosmy-wasmy/README.md

 * Simulate

     Right clicking on a wasm file shows you the command to Load the contract in Virtual Machine.
-Click on this and you will get access to a Contract simulate view.
+Click on this and you will get access to the contract simulation view.
 You can instantiate the contract multiple times.
 Run queries against the contract as well as execute messages.
 You can view the event history of the VM as well.

     The inputs for the contract might be pre-populated based on the schema found in the repository.
 But thats just a suggestion.
 You can input arbitrary json into the simulations.